Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Abstract

 \section{Abstract}

-Inferring models from samples of stochastic processes is challenging, even in the most basic setting in which processes are stationary and ergodic.
-A principle reason for this, discovered by Blackwell in 1957, is that finite-state generators produce realizations with arbitrarily-long dependencies that require an uncountable infinity of probabilistic features be tracked for optimal prediction.
-This, in turn, means predictive models are generically infinite-state.
-Specifically, hidden Markov chains, even if finite, generate stochastic processes that are irreducibly complicated.
-The consequences are dramatic.
-For one, no finite expression for their Shannon entropy rate exists.
-Said simply, one cannot make general statements about how random they are and finite models incur an irreducible excess degree of unpredictability.
-This was the state of affairs until a recently-introduced method showed how to accurately calculate their entropy rate and, constructively, to determine the minimal set of infinite predictive features.
-Leveraging this, here we address the complementary challenge of determining how structured hidden Markov processes are by calculating the rate of statistical complexity divergence---the information dimension of the minimal set of predictive features.
+Even simply-defined, finite-state generators produce stochastic processes that require tracking an uncountable infinity of probabilistic features for optimal prediction.
+For processes generated by hidden Markov chains the consequences are dramatic.
+Their predictive models are generically infinite-state.
+And, until recently, one could determine neither their intrinsic randomness nor structural complexity.
+The prequel, though, introduced methods to accurately calculate the Shannon entropy rate (randomness) and to constructively determine their minimal (though, infinite) set of predictive features.
+Leveraging this, we address the complementary challenge of determining how structured hidden Markov processes are by calculating their statistical complexity dimension---the information dimension of the minimal set of predictive features.
+This tracks the divergence rate of the minimal memory resources required to optimally predict a broad class of truly complex processes.